jakenology/PSS/README.md

     `sudo Pi-hole_SafeSearch.sh -e`

+# How to enable SafeSearch via the Pi-hole Admin Interface (v5.0+)
+1. Click on the "Custom DNS Tab"
+2. For every provider you want, type in their domain name and IP addresses.
+- Google is tricky because they have some 300 top-level domains, so users could bypass SafeSearch by going to google.ca in the us, etc.
+- Bing, DuckDuckGo, and other providers should be fine.
+You want to make sure to add the www, as well as non-www variants for those search providers.
+Duck.com also redirects to duckduckgo.com right now as well...

 # Uninstallation

 If you wish to not enforce SafeSearch on your network anymore, please follow the steps below to completely uninstall PSS